GlitchSCDev/ImGui-Java-Android/README.md

 # 📌 AIDE / CMods Integration

-Users working with **AIDE or CMods** can start the Mod Menu by calling the `Start()` method from `MainActivity`.
+Users working with **AIDE or CMods** Code to embed the menu in the game:

-Add the following code where you want to initialize the menu:

 ```smali